-Our overall objective is to ensure all significant risks inherent in our business can be identified, remediated where appropriate, controlled and reported.
+Our overall objective is to ensure all significant risks inherent in our business can be identified, remediated where appropriate, managed, monitored, and reported.
 To this end, we have adopted the "three lines of defense" approach to governance.
-Specifically, the business units form the "first line of defense" and are the "owners" of risks inherent in their business activities.
-As the risk owner, the first line of defense is accountable for the day-to-day execution of risk and control policy and procedures (including activities performed by third-party contractors).
+Specifically, the business units form the "first line of defense" and are the "owners" of risks in their business activities.
+As the risk owner, the first line of defense is accountable for the day-to-day execution of risk and control policies and procedures (including activities performed by third-party contractors).
 Our Independent Risk Function constitutes the "second line of defense" and conducts oversight and effective challenge of the risk and control activities within the first line of defense.
 Rather than focusing on execution, the second line of defense is accountable for the related policy and standards executed upon by the first line of defense.
-Finally, the Internal Audit function comprises the "third line of defense."
-The Internal Audit function provides opinions to the Board of Directors on the effectiveness of the first and second lines of defense, as reflected in audit reports.
+Finally, the Internal Adult function comprises the "third line of defense."
+The Internal Adult function provides opinions to the Board of Directors on the effectiveness of the first and second lines of defense, as reflected in audit reports.

-Enterprise Risk Management Policy and Framework
+Risk Management Policy and Risk Appetite Framework

-The ERM policy and risk appetite framework are designed to establish a stable risk and control environment across the enterprise.
-The policy, which is approved by the Board of Directors, outlines the framework used to ensure that risk and control issues across the enterprise are identified, remediated, controlled and reported.
-The ERM policy, the risk appetite framework and the related policies and procedures constitute the core of the Independent Risk governance program.
+The risk management policy and risk appetite framework are designed to establish a stable risk and control environment across the enterprise.
+The policy, which is approved by the Board of Directors, outlines the framework used to ensure that risk and control issues across the enterprise are identified, assessed, measured, remediated, managed, monitored, and reported.
+The risk management policy, the risk appetite framework, and the related policies and procedures constitute the core of the Independent Risk governance program.

-The risk appetite statements are at the core of the governance framework.
-The risk appetite statements establish the level of risk we are willing to accept within each risk category, described below, in pursuit of our business objectives.
-Compliance with our risk appetite is monitored using a set of key risk indicators, with thresholds and limits, for each risk type.
+The risk appetite statements are at the heart of the governance framework and establish the level of risk we are willing to accept within each risk category, as described below, in pursuit of our business objectives.
+Compliance with our risk appetite is monitored using a set of risk metrics, with thresholds and limits, for each risk type.
 The Enterprise Risk Committee (the "ERC") provides oversight of the risk appetite framework with escalation to the Board of Directors, as appropriate.
 Our Board of Directors approves the risk appetite framework annually and requires that management provide ongoing updates on adherence to the risk appetites.